Nepal Trekking FAQ

 13. How long do we have to walk each day while trekking?

 My Everest Trip always ensures that your trek is as comfortable as possible so we consult with you and fix our daily schedules.
-The average hours you will walk each day is about 4-6 hours but this obviously depends on your pace and level of determination.
+The average hours you will walk each day are about 4-6 hours but this obviously depends on your pace and level of determination.